 “Song for the Turtles in the Gulf” by Linda Hogan (9th Grade)

 Linda Hogan is a world-renowned poet and finalist for the International Impact Award, and a member of the Chickasaw Nation.
 Her writing is best known for its focus on environmental activism and Indigenous advocacy.
-In this poem, the speaker addresses concerns about the environment by describing their encounter with a sea turtle.
+In this Native American poem, the speaker addresses concerns about the environment by describing their encounter with a sea turtle.

 Lead a discussion about how we can learn to value nature with Discussion Question 2 “In the poem, the speaker says the turtle has "the eyes of another intelligence / than ours, maybe greater" (Lines 23-24).
 What can we, as humans, learn from animals?
 What do we stand to lose when a species goes extinct?”

-Looking for more Native American texts for your secondary classroom?
+Looking for more Native American short stories and poems for your secondary classroom?
 Check out our Native American History and Authors Text Set for more powerful stories and informational texts, or come to one of our webinars!